fb-pixel-img

 While some food waste may get a second chance at usefulness through composting, conversion to animal feed, or anaerobic digestion, any grocery store food waste that ends up in the landfill contributes to the climate crisis.

-Regardless of source, the amount of wasted food sent to our landfills creates enough methane to rival the amount of carbon dioxide emissions spewed by 42 coal-fired power plants.
+Regardless of source, the amount of grocery store food waste sent to our landfills creates enough methane to rival the amount of carbon dioxide emissions spewed by 42 coal-fired power plants.
 The U.S. is quickly running out of space to throw out its trash, and the massive amount of food scraps being dumped every minute aren’t helping.
 Plus, all the resources needed to create that unused food are substantial, according to the U.S. Public Interest Research Group, whether its millions of acres of unnecessary land use to trillions of gallons of essentially wasted fresh water.

 What is the economic impact of grocery store food waste?

 Buying and then tossing food doesn’t benefit a grocer’s bottom line.
 According to a 2023 literature review, the costs associated with food waste amount to an average of nearly 2% of a store’s net sales.2 That’s almost equal to the average margins of grocery retailers.
+How can supermarkets reduce food waste in a way that benefits the earth, as well as their own profit margins?

 What laws most impact grocery store food waste?

 So-called “expiration dates” do not actually indicate when a food will no longer be good to eat.
 Instead, food date labels are generally a manufacturer’s indication of when vittles might be past their best quality—like the date your cereal might start to get a little stale in the unopened box.
 There are no federal regulations for date labels, except when it comes to infant formula.
 That’s to say: There’s a reason your parents haven’t gotten food poisoning despite half of their refrigerator and pantry being full of items listed as “best by” or “expired” ten years ago.
+A lot of grocery store food waste won’t begin going bad until it’s opened– meaning there’s plenty of life in those bin-bound groceries.

 When it comes to donating food from grocery stores to those in need, it can be tricky and policies vary state-by-state.
 For example, in New York, the Donation and Food Scraps Recycling law requires institutions and businesses that waste an average of two or more tons of food per week to donate extra edible meals and recycle the rest.
 Nationwide, the Food Donation Improvement Act protects organizations who donate food from potential liabilities in order to help get food to those in need while reducing the amount of waste created.